How to Deploy PostgreSQL on Kubernetes

 Step 5: Connect to PostgreSQL

-1. When all the resources are ready, use kubectl exec to log into the PostgreSQL instance.
+1. Use kubectl exec to log into the PostgreSQL instance:

-2. The system asks for the password.
+2. The system prompts for the password.
 Type in the password defined in Step 1 and press Enter.
 The psql command prompt appears.

 Accessing the psql PostgreSQL client using kubectl exec